Sparse Portfolio selection via Bayesian Multiple testing: Simulation Study

-\textbf{Experiment 1}: In this study, we consider two different choices of $P$, i.e., $P=100$ and $500$ and the sample size is varied from $n=20$ to $n=50$ by an interval of $5$. \emph{Note that due to space constraint we present the result for $n=20$ and $n=50$ in figure \ref{Fig_sim_study1}.} We allow the sparsity parameter $p$ to vary from 0.01 to 0.9 by an interval of 0.01.
-We choose two different values of $\sigma = (0.1,~0.05)$, and $\Lambda_0=\left( \right)$.
-For all these different choices of $n$, $P$, $\alpha$, $\beta$, $\sigma$; we simulate 1000 datasets.
-For each dataset, we compute $S_i$ and $\tilde{S}_i$ and make a decision.
-Based on the decision over 1000 datasets we compute type-I error, type-II error, Bayesian False Discovery Rate (BFDR), and the probability of misclassification (PMC); and present the results in Figure \ref{Fig_sim_study1} and \ref{Fig_sim_study1_fig2}.
-We report the following observations.
+\textbf{Experiment 1}: In this study, we consider two different choices of $\tilde{P}$, i.e., $\tilde{P}=100$ and $500$ and the sample size is varied from $n=20$ to $n=50$ by an interval of $5$.
+Note that due to space constraint we present the result for $n=20$ and $n=50$ in figure \ref{Fig_sim_study1}.
+We allow the sparsity parameter $p$ to vary from 0.01 to 0.9 by an interval of 0.01.
+We choose two different values of $\sigma$ as $0.1$ and $0.05$.
+Finally, we set $\Lambda_0=\left( \right)$.
+For all these different choices of $n$, $\tilde{P}$, $\alpha$, $\beta$, $\sigma$; we simulate 1000 datasets.
+For each dataset, we compute $S_i$ and $\tilde{S}_i$ for all $i=1,2,\cdots,P$.
+In standard Bayesian variable selection strategy, either posterior inclusion probabilities, see \cite{Datta.Ghosh.2013}, or credible intervals, see \cite{vanderPas2017} are used.
+We adopt an alternate strategy of selecting a fixed number of assets for the final portfolio.
+For example, in a given simulated dataset, we calculated $\tilde{S}_i$ statistics for the $i^{th}$ asset for all $i=1,2,...\tilde{P}$.
+Then we select $P=25$ many assets for which the corresponding $\tilde{S}_i$ are highest.
+The reason we avoid the standard Bayesian variable selection strategy, is as follows.
+The fixed threshold strategy or probability inclusion strategy may select $P_1$ assets in one dataset.
+However, in another datasets, it may select $P_2$ assets.
+Then these two portfolios are not comparable, as the covariance matrix are of different dimensions.
+We want to keep the portfolio size to be the same in all simulated 1000 datasets for fair comparison.
+We follow the same portfolio selection strategy proposed here, in all four experiments.
+Based on the decision over 1000 datasets we compute type-I error, type-II error, Bayesian False Discovery Rate (BFDR), and the probability of misclassification (PMC); and present the results in figures \ref{Fig_sim_study1} and \ref{Fig_sim_study1_fig2}.
+We report the following observations for Experiment 1.